Labibv86/Unsupervised-Neural-Network-for-Multi-Genre-Music-Generation/README.md

 Project Structure

 music_genesis/

-├── data/
-│   ├── raw_midi     we have placed Lakh MIDI dataset here │   └── processed     the preprocessed tokenized outputs are here ├── src/
+data/raw_midi     we have placed Lakh MIDI dataset here data/processed     the preprocessed tokenized outputs are here

-│   ├── preprocessing/    tokenization and preprocessing scripts
+src/preprocessing/    tokenization and preprocessing scripts
-│   ├── models        Autoencoder,vae,transformer scripts are here
+src/models        Autoencoder,vae,transformer scripts are here
-│   ├── training        these are the model training python files are here │   ├── generation       sample generation scripts
-│   ├── evaluation      evaluation scripts of every model │   ├── rlhf         reinforcement learning folder containing the mock_reward, reward_funtion, human_survey,fine_tuning scripts
-│   ├── baselines       randomnotgenarator and Markovchain baseline model scripts │
+src/training        these are the model training python files are here src/generation       sample generation scripts src/evaluation      evaluation scripts of every model src/rlhf         reinforcement learning folder containing the mock_reward, reward_funtion, human_survey,fine_tuning scripts src/baselines       randomnotgenarator and Markovchain baseline model scripts

-├── outputs        Generated samples, Evaluation matrices diagrams, plots and midi files.
-├── shortcuts    we have monitored and saved all the model training  and sample generation performances ├── report           latex report files and PDF
+outputs        Generated samples, Evaluation matrices diagrams, plots and midi files. shortcuts    we have monitored and saved all the model training  and sample generation performances report           latex report files and PDF
-├── EDA         Explanatory Data Analysis Diagrams
+EDA         Explanatory Data Analysis Diagrams
-├── requirements.txt        the libraries that we have imported to create the local environemt.
+requirements.txt        the libraries that we have imported to create the local environemt.
-└── README.md
+README.md

 Commands